 - Pale, gray, or blue-colored skin, lips, or nail beds, depending on skin tone.

-Call your medical provider for any other symptoms that are severe or concerning to you.
+Call your healthcare provider for any other symptoms that are severe or concerning to you.

-Learn more about types of tests and recommendations on the CDPH testing guidance webpage.
+Learn more about types of tests and recommendations on the CDPH testing webpage.

 For more information on testing:

 There are a few ways that you might be informed about a possible exposure to COVID-19.
 You may:

 - Be notified directly by a personal contact who recently tested positive.